Recommendations for mild fever in a child. Fever in children: types and treatment. Fever in a child. Correct assessment of causes

 1. Red or pink fever (aka "hot").

-The fundamental point, especially in children, is that with white fever there is a spasm of peripheral blood vessels and arterioles.
-That is, the process develops as an adult.
-In children, as mentioned above, an increase in body temperature with the development of an infectious pathological process occurs due to an increase in heat production, and not a limitation of heat transfer (the latter type is found in adults).
+The fundamental point, especially in children, is that with white fever a spasm of peripheral blood vessels and arterioles occurs.
+That is, the process develops according to the adult type.
+In children, as mentioned above, an increase in body temperature with the development of an infectious pathological process occurs due to an increase in heat production, rather than a limitation of heat transfer (the latter type occurs in adults).

-Management of the patient and manifestations of red and white fever will differ.
+Patient management tactics and manifestations for red and white fever will differ.

 Red fever (which is more common in children) is characterized by: